 How do you clean a sponge mop?

 It's important to keep sponge mops clean so they don't spread more dirt than they do soap!
 You'll need to clean your mop head after each use.
-The best way to do this is to combine 1 part hot water with 1 part vinegar and let the mop head soak in the mixture for a half-hour.
-Rinse the mop and let it dry before putting it away.
+The best way to do this is to combine one part hot water with one part vinegar, and let the mop head soak in the mixture for a half-hour.
+Then, rinse the mop and let it dry before putting it away.

 How do you change a sponge mop head?

-Even with regular cleaning, you'll still need to replace your sponge mop head every 3-6 months, depending on use.
-Thankfully, new sponges are affordable and easy to install.
+Even with regular cleaning, you'll still need to replace your sponge mop head every three to six months, depending on use.
+Thankfully, new sponges can be affordable and easy to apply.
 The exact way you change out a sponge mop head will depend on the mop you're using.
-However, as a general rule, you'll normally press a button or lever on the mop to release its sponge head.
+However, as a general rule, you'll normally press a button or lever on the mop to release its existing sponge head.
 Once it's out, you'll press the new sponge onto the mop.